suzannejmatthews/aosk/chapter3.md

 While your password can usually be anything you want, some passwords are better than others.
 As we will see in this tutorial, simple or "weak" passwords are easily guessed.
 Likewise, while using hashes is always better than using plaintext, some hash functions are better than others.
 MD5 (which was widely used in earlier days) is now no longer considered secure.

+(Ed picture, thought bubble with lots of words (passwords))

+Ed chimed in: "Why don't we just try every password we can think of?
+We can get it eventually right?"

+"I don't think so, Ed," Pixel replied.
+"But we could use our computer to do the work for us!"

 # What is FTP and how does it work?